Own Label Brands

 They don’t look the same, very deliberately but beneath the skin they are exactly the same thing in much the same way that you will probably be aware that a number of cars use the same chassis, engines, running gear and so on yet have a different body and interior to make them look different to the sibling.

 You can buy one washing machine for example for £200 and pay £250 for the exact same guts just with a different facia and door, maybe a few other bits.

 Surprisingly a lot of people are shocked by this but now you know from this expose that there are only a few manufacturers yet scores of brands, it shouldn’t be a surprise.

-Same thing with exclusive models, they are merely tweaked versions of stock machines.
+The same thing with exclusive models, they have merely tweaked versions of stock machines.